By Jim Talaga, RS

 I was born in 1964 and I would like to think I’ve gotten better over time—you know, learned from my mistakes.
 I’ll argue that condominiums are a little slower in their progress.

 My experience with condominiums and perhaps personal ideology, tells me a law to disclose the most significant expenses likely to be faced over time is generally a good thing.
-In fact, the four states with over 50% of the Community Associations throughout the United States (CA, HI, FL, AZ) also think so and have reserve study legislation on the books.

 As of 2012, 30 states across the country have laws addressing reserve accounts.
 Money issues are at the root of many association problems, and implementing a well-crafted reserve study program can greatly reduce the risk of devastating special assessments and help people to manage their personal finances better.